MetaVGC logo

 See details

-How to use Tinkaton in the current VGC format
+How to use Tinkaton in the current VGC format?

 MetaVGC tracks recent teams using Tinkaton.
 Open the Tinkaton teams page to compare complete structures, copy Showdown pastes and see how players combine Tinkaton with other Pokémon in the active format.